The Declaration of Independence, Part One: The Colonies Learn to Govern and Defend Themselves

 Tom Hand, creator and publisher of Americana Corner, discusses the issues that led our forefathers to draft the Declaration of Independence, and why it still matters today.

-Images Courtesy of: Library of Congress, National Archives, Yale University Art Gallery
+Images courtesy of the Library of Congress, National Archives, Yale University Art Gallery.